rediacc/docs/docs/web-application.md

 ### Key Features and Pages

 #### Authentication & Registration
-- Login page for existing users with enhanced 2FA support
+- Login page for existing users with enhanced TFA support
 - Registration form for new companies
 - Session management with automatic logout for inactive sessions